nusdbsystem/HAKES-Search/README.md

 ```

 Checkpoint requests trigger HAKES to create additional checkpoints under this directory.
 And when the server is restarted, it will load the latest checkpoint.

+## Reference

+Please cite our publication when you use HAKES in your research or development.

+* Guoyu Hu, Shaofeng Cai, Tien Tuan Anh Dinh, Zhongle Xie, Cong Yue, Gang Chen, and Beng Chin Ooi.
+HAKES: Scalable Vector Database for Embedding Search Service.
+PVLDB, 18(9): 3049 - 3062, 2025. doi:10.14778/3746405.3746427